Subscribe to LexTalk to stay on top of today’s legal issue and trends.

 Product Training & Tips

-Spring is upon us, and if you’re a lawyer, maybe you’re planning a vacation for Spring Break.
+Summer's upon us, and if you’re a lawyer, maybe you’re planning a vacation.

 Or maybe not.
 For some lawyers, the word “vacation” is a difficult word to spit out.